Kominto/Kominto/README.md

-# Hello there!
+# Hi!

+## About me
-IT student and aspiring game dev
+I'm a french IT student, and aspiring game developer (video games are basically my entire life).

-Linux user 'till the end, Arch my beloved <3

-Mainly using C++ and Python right now
+Daily Linux user, bless Arch!
+I mainly code in C++ and Python, and have some knowledge of PHP, SQL and Java.

 ## Current Projects
-* Kinoko, a multi-purpose discord bot (which only does one thing for now, not very multi-purpose eh)
+* Kinoko, a multi-purpose discord bot
 * A small game using SDL2 and C++

 ## Future plans